 ***It is solely up the coaching staff to decide whether or not a swimmer should advance***

-The following is an outline of factors the coaches use when determining practice group move-ups.
+The following is a more detailed outline of factors the our coaching staff uses to determine practice group move-ups.

 1. For a swimmer to advance to the next practice group, there must be space available in the next group.
-The current size of the team makes this evaluation a harsh reality.
-With have a long waiting list of swimmers waiting to join a team where almost every single spot is full.
+The current size of the team makes this evaluation a harsh reality with having a long list of swimmers waiting to join a team where almost every single spot is full.

-2. For swimmers to be eligible for a group promotion, they must have been swimming with the team for a least 1 year.
+2. For swimmers to be eligible for a group promotion, they must have been swimming with the team for the previous season.
 This assures us that they have developed the necessary skills to progress to the next level.

 3. Lane leadership experience in the current practice group is a key consideration in group promotion.

-4. wimmers attending the expected number of practice sessions for their group will be considered for promotion.
+4. Swimmers attending the expected number of practice sessions for their group will be considered for promotion.

 5. Swimmers consistently completing all practice sets on the prescribed intervals will be considered for promotion.